kubestellar/kubestellar/docs/poc2023q1/outline.md

 This controller translates each EdgePlacement object into a collection of TMC Placement objects and corresponding related objects.
-For each matching SinglePlacement, the placement translator maintains a TMC Placement object and copy of the workload namespaces and their contents --- customized as directed.
+For each matching SinglePlacement, the placement translator maintains a TMC Placement object and copy of the workload --- customized as directed.
+Note that this involves sequencing constraints: CRDs and namespaces have to be created before anything that uses them, and deleted after everything that uses them.
+Note also that everything that has to be denatured in the workload management workspace also has to be denatured in the mailbox workspace.

+## Syncers

+This design nominally uses TMC and its syncers, but that can not be exactly true because these syncers need to translate between denatured objects in the mailbox workspace and natured objects in the edge cluster.
+Or perhaps not, if there is an additional controller in the edge cluster that handles the denatured-natured relationship.

 ## Status Summarizer